Inventory, lb : 0

 Pomelos have been used for more than food in these countries, and are used in traditional medicinal practices to treat coughs, fevers, and digestive issues.
 Pomelo tree wood is used to make tool handles, while the flowers are made into perfume.

 Pomelos are native to southeast Asia where they grow wild and are easily cultivated.
 They grow in abundance in countries such as Malaysia, Fiji, China, and in Hawaii.
 Commercially, they are grown in Asia, Israel, California, and Florida.
 When they were introduced to the Americas by an English explorer in the seventeenth century, they did not grow well everywhere but were later used to parent other citrus types such as the popular grapefruit.
 Along with many other pomelo varieties, the Citrus Research Center at the University of California Riverside specifically developed the Chandler pomelo.
 The first budwood was collected in 1959, and released for commercial production in 1961.

 Recipes that include Chandler Pomelo.
 One is easiest, three is harder.

 |Saveur||Pomelo and Mezcal Chiffon Cake|

-Someone spotted Chandler Pomelo using the Specialty Produce app for iPhone and Android.
+People have spotted Chandler Pomelo using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.